Kennisland/diligentsearch.eu/app/readme-config.md

 	netstat -tulpn

-The '/db-access' route is required to perform GET & POST requests to the database.
+The ProxyPass route is required to perform GET & POST requests to the server.

 Enable the Header configuration